 Priority Classic Plus – Gotham is one of the most beautiful hybrid commuter bikes you can ride for less than $600.
 The value for money is hard to believe.

-Priority Classic Plus comes with a few additional pleasant surprises.
-A kickstand, air pump, water bottle cage, and puncture-resistant tires are included in the original package.
+Best of all, Priority Classic Plus comes with a few additional pleasant surprises.

 Priority Classic Plus